Best Practices for the Medical Oncology Boards

 Podcast

 The medical oncology board examinations are a pivotal time in a clinician's career.
-However, preparing for and taking this exam comes as a crucial moment when residents/fellows begin their transition to attending.
+However, preparing for and taking this examination comes as a crucial moment when residents/fellows begin their transition to attending.

-While in theory, the process of taking an exam and then beginning a new job sounds simple, it is quite complex.
+Although in theory the process of taking an examination and then beginning a new job sounds simple, it is quite complex.
 The hematology/oncology boards require rigorous preparation.
-The exam is followed by the new attending position, where clinicians, for the first time, are on their own, making treatment decisions and leading a team.
+The examination is followed by the new attending position, where clinicians, for the first time, are on their own, making treatment decisions and leading a team.

-Eric K. Singhi, MD, assistant professor in the Department of General Oncology, Division of Cancer Medicine, and assistant professor in the Department of Thoracic/Head and Neck Medical Oncology at The University of Texas MD Anderson Cancer Center, focused on:
+Eric K. Singhi, MD, assistant professor in the Department of General Oncology in the Division of Cancer Medicine and assistant professor in the Department of Thoracic/Head and Neck Medical Oncology at The University of Texas MD Anderson Cancer Center, focused on:

 • His transition from fellow to attending (0:58)